StuffOnTheInternet/wikiweaver/README.md

 ## For developers

-Make the website and browser extension connect to the development server by chaning which lines are commented out at the top of `networking.js` and `background.js`, respectively.
+Make the website and browser extension connect to the development server by changing which lines are commented out at the top of `networking.js` and `background.js`, respectively.

 Serve the website in `wikiweaver-web/` using whatever webserver you like.
 I prefer `python3 -m http.server <port>`.